htl-leo-itp-2325-4-5BHITM/cam-connect/conventions.md

 ## Github
 - branch names
-- commit frequency
+- try to commit at the end of each workday
-- commit messages
+- commit messages should be precise and list all major changes
 - issues
-- approval
--
+- pull requests will need to be approved to go through clean code will have no problem passing